gaylemcclure/logo-generator/README.md

   ## TESTS
   1. Clone the project
-  2. Open a new terminal
+  2. run npm init
   3. Type 'node index.js' into the terminal and hit enter
   4. Check for command prompts appearing
-  5. Once all prompts have been answered, open the README-Eg file
+  5. Once all prompts have been answered, open the logo.svg file
-  6. Open the markdown preview
+  6. Open in browser
-  7. Click on the shield to check the license page opens
+  7. run npm run test to check the jest test files
-  8. Click on the link in the License section
-  9. Check the table of contents goes to the correct section

   ## QUESTIONS
   Github Username: <a href='https://github.com/gaylemcclure'>Gayle McClure</a>